namupark/namupark.github.io/_pages/projects.md

 ### [Automatic Translation of Affiliations and Author Names in Research Papers using Attention](https://namupark.github.io/projects/4/)

-Translating affiliation and author information written in English to Korean
+Translating affiliation and author information ENG2KOR
 *with College of Medicine, Yonsei University*

 ------